Assassin's Creed (novel series): The Highlands Children (2021)

 The second novel, Assassin's Creed: Fragments – The Highlands Children, was written by Alain T. Puysségur and released in France on 16 September 2021.
-The plot is set in 13th-century Scotland, during its invasion by King Edward I of England, and focuses on twins Fillan and Ailéas.
+An English-language version was released on 14 November 2023 by Titan Books.
+The plot is set in 13th-century Scotland, during its invasion by King Edward I of England in 1296, and focuses on twins Fillan and Ailéas.

-Les Sorcières des Landes (2022)
+The Witches of the Moors (2022)

-The final novel, Assassin's Creed: Fragments – Les Sorcières des Landes, was written by Adrien Tomas and released in France on 20 January 2022.
+The final novel, Assassin's Creed: Fragments – The Witches of the Moors, was written by Adrien Tomas and released in France on 20 January 2022.
+An English-language version was set to be released by Titan Books but was cancelled for unknown reasons.
 The plot is set in 17th-century France, during the Labourd witch-hunt of 1609, and focuses on sisters Margaux and Ermeline.

 The Silk Road (2021)

-Assassin's Creed: The Silk Road, written by Mathieu Rivero, is a choose your own adventure book that follows Oisel, a Frankish Hidden One who travels to the Levant upon receiving a mysterious letter from Basim Ibn Ishaq, the mentor of the Brotherhood in Constantinople.
+Assassin's Creed: The Silk Road, written by Mathieu Rivero, is a choose your own adventure book that follows Oisel, a Frankish Hidden One who travels to the Levant upon receiving a mysterious letter from Basim Ibn Ishaq, the leader of the Brotherhood in Constantinople.
 It was published in France on 8 September 2021 by Hachette Heroes.

-The Engine of History series (2022–present)
+The Engine of History series (2022–2023)

-Assassin's Creed: The Engine of History is a planned trilogy of novels written by Kate Heartfield that revolve the titular device, which both the Assassins and Templars hope to use to influence the course of human history.
-Thus far, only the first book in the series has been released.
+Assassin's Creed: The Engine of History is a two-part novel series written by Kate Heartfield that revolves around the titular device, which both the Assassins and Templars hope to use to influence the course of human history.
+Although originally announced as a trilogy, in August 2024, Heartfield revealed on Twitter that the publisher had no current plans for a third book in the series.